reflex-mev/reflex/website/docs/security.md

 ---

-_Security is fundamental to Reflex Protocol's mission.
+_Security is fundamental to Reflex's mission.
 We continuously evolve our security posture and welcome community collaboration in keeping the ecosystem safe._